 Appropriately Uses Anti-Anxiety Medication

-This is an indication of the percent of long-term stay patients taking antianxiety medications.
+This gauges the percentage of long-term patients taking antianxiety drugs.

 Managing Depression Among Residents

-Measures the percentage of long-term stay residents who are demonstrating signs of depression.
+This is the percentage of patients who are demonstrating signs of depression.

 Appropriate Vaccine Usage

-This tells you the percentage of residents who were administered the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This indicates the percent of patients that have received the flu and pneumonia vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term stay residents who required increased assistance with activities of daily living over time.
-ADL's include activities such as taking medications and continence.
+This datapoint measures the percent of long-term stay patients that needed additional assistance with activities of daily living over time.
+ADL's include activities such as taking medications and using the bathroom.
+Many would argue this is a measure of a patient's well-being.

 Ability to Keep Residents Mobile